 In 2020, Cerf and Jabbour proposed the nonlinear-linear duality which connects the postselection amplitude of a PDC with given initial and final states to that of a BS by partial time reversal (PTR) \cite{pnas.2010827117}.
-Then, Salazar \emph{et al.}\ interpreted this duality from the perspective of group theory \cite{grouptheory}.
 In classical optics, for a monochromatic light field passing through a linear, passive optical system, time reversal is related to the optical reciprocity \cite{carsonrt,PhysRevA.110.063710}, i.e., describing the system as a scattering matrix, the backward system (from the output to the input) is the transpose of the original matrix (in this article, we let all the transpose and complex conjugate operations act in the multimode Fock basis).
 For a PDC process, if the idler (\emph{i}) light is time-reversed while the signal (\emph{s}) one is not, the resulting operator is the partial transpose of the original one with respect to the \emph{i} modes.
-They proved the partial transpose of the PDC operator is the BS operator times a normalization coefficient (NC).
+They proved the partial transpose of the PDC operator is the BS operator times a normalization coefficient (NC) (Salazar \emph{et al.}\ interpreted it from the perspective of group theory \cite{grouptheory}).
 This BS shifts the wavelength when reflecting and is, thus, hypothetical \cite{twm}, but its action can still be treated as a linear optical process.
 Then, they focused on an HOM-like effect for PDCs with specific gain values, which was recently experimentally demonstrated by Chen \emph{et al.}\ \cite{chen2025}, and mentioned that this duality is reminiscent of Klyshko's advanced-wave picture (AWP) \cite{Klyshko_1988,KLYSHKO1988133} which is mainly used in quantum ghost imaging \cite{ghostimaging,quanphoton}.
 For a single PDC, the widely-known AWP is that, if the initial state of the PDC is vacuum (spontaneous PDC; SPDC) and the created photons pass through linear optical systems, considering the two-photon term, the final state of the \emph{i} light becomes the advanced-wave source propagating backward, a thin nonlinear crystal performing SPDC becomes a mirror which creates the retarded \emph{s} wave traveling forward, and the two-photon joint amplitude becomes the \emph{s} light amplitude in this classical model.